U.S. chipmakers may give clues on China hazard

 With the tariff war already taking a toll on China’s trade sector and increasing the risk of a sharper slowdown in the world’s second largest economy, U.S. multinationals will face pressure to be cautious about their outlooks for 2019.

-“Anyone doing business in China, especially if you are an American company - I don’t think you can come out with super-positive guidance.
-You have to be retrospect about what you say,” said Stephen Massocca, Senior Vice President at Wedbush Securities in San Francisco.
+“Anyone doing business in China, especially if you are an American company - I don’t think you can come out with super-positive guidance,” said Stephen Massocca, Senior Vice President at Wedbush Securities in San Francisco.

 Texas Instruments and programmable chipmaker Xilinx (XLNX.O), both reporting on Wednesday, and Intel, reporting on Thursday, are among the S&P 500 companies most reliant on China for their revenue.
 Investors will listen closely to what those companies may say about how the China trade dispute and the country’s cooling economic expansion are affecting demand for their products.